 Intrinio's technology leverages a data standard called XBRL.
 XBRL, combined with the Intrinio standardization technology, enables us to rapidly and accurately source, standardize, normalize, and distribute financial data directly from regulatory bodies like the SEC and the FDIC.

-We regularly get questions about our API, and it's easy to see how it could be confusing – no one was selling financial data through APIs five years ago.
+We get lots of questions about our API, and it's easy to see how it could be confusing – selling financial data via API is a relatively new idea.
 This blog will tell you what an API and API call are, how API call limits work in Intrinio’s data plans, and how API calls are counted.

 Intrinio’s stock API was designed by financial professionals for developers, a rare situation in the world of fintech.
 Getting started with the API can be challenging, so this article explains a few of the resources Intrinio has made available to help you get started, including sample API calls.